 return f"Responding to conversation with {len(conversation)} messages.
 Last message: {conversation[-1]}"

-Using Conversation Models
+Using Conversation Targets

 from trusttest import Scenario